TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/checklist.md

 ### _Phase 6: Portal Branding, Content Preparation & Image Publication_

-- **Task:** Setup the custom branding and navigation bar in Core-CMS-Resources.
+- **Action:** Setup the custom branding and navigation bar in Core-CMS-Resources.
   - Use the process detailed in the `Core-CMS` (https://github.com/TACC/Core-CMS) repo `README`.
   - This phase also requires the `Core-CMS-Resources` (https://github.com/TACC/Core-CMS-Resources) repo.
-- **Task:** Generate & Publish Custom CMS Image on Dockerhub.
+- **Action:** Generate & Publish Custom CMS Image on Dockerhub.
   - In Jenkins,under the `WMA CEP` Tab, in the `Core_CMS_Build` Job, update the Choice Parameter for `CUSTOM_PROJECT` by adding the name of your deployment target to the `Choices list`.
   - **IMPORTANT:** This value must be the same value used in the `Core-CMS-Resources` repo for the project directory.
   - Once the `Core-CMS-Resources` repo is populated and the `Core_CMS_Build` job is configured, run the Jenkins job to build and publish the new CMS image: